dfr62/dsw/README.md

    the site.
 Change title and subtitle of your site in `dsw.conf`.
-4. The markup of text files is what you like more (markdown, txt2tags, html and so on -- or none): you must have the parser to generate html snippets from them and configure the appropriate variable in `dsw.conf`: `markhandler`.
+4. The markup of text files is what you like more (markdown, txt2tags, html and so on -- or none): you must have the parser to generate html snippets from them and you must configure the appropriate variable in dsw.conf: `markhandler`.
 The parser must read from stdin and write to stdout (I personally use _[pandoc]_).
-The `fext` variable defines the extension of text files: only them will be parse by the script.
+The `fext` variable defines the extension of text filenames: only them will be parse by the script.
 It must have a dot!
-Like name.ext.
+Like: `fext=".md".
 5. If you link local images put them by hand in htdocs/images directory and link them from the text file.
 6. For starting to styling your site you can initially use the standard `default.css` file from the distribution.
-7. Run `dsw` from the project directory and you'll obtain the site in `htdocs`.
-The script appends also to the `lastgen.time` file the time of generation.
+7. Run `dsw build` from the project directory and you'll obtain the site in `htdocs`.
+The script appends also to the file `lastgen.time` the time of generation.
 The next time you'll build the site only files that are more recent of its modified time will be parsed.
-You can reset them to an older default value (2000-01-01) with the command `dsw reset` and so rebuild all the site with `dsw build`.
+You can reset it to an older default value (2000-01-01) with the command `dsw reset` and so rebuild all the site with `dsw build`.
 8. To test the site go in `htdocs`, start the simple python webserver with the command `python -m SimpleHTTPServer` and from the browser visit `localhost:8000`
 9. Navigating the site is simple.
 The name of the files and directories are